Zheludev/ObCheck/README.md

 # `ObCheck`
-quick and crude reads to pHMM mapping tool to probe for potential Oblin-1 coding reads (suggestive of Obelisk presence)
+quick and crude reads to pHMM mapping tool to probe for potential Oblin-1-coding reads (suggestive of Obelisk presence)

 `ObCheck` is a script-afied (thanks `Claude`) version of the pHMM mapping that was done in the original [Obelisk discovery paper](https://www.cell.com/cell/abstract/S0092-8674(24)01091-2)